Jarrett Boykin

+Jarrett Boykin Jr. (born November 4, 1989) is an American football coach and former player who is the wide receivers coach for the Lenoir–Rhyne Bears.
+He played professionally as a wide receiver for the Green Bay Packers of the National Football League (NFL).

-Jarrett Boykin Jr. (born November 4, 1989) is a former American football and Canadian football wide receiver and current coach.
-He played college football at Virginia Tech.
-Boykin was signed by the Jacksonville Jaguars as an undrafted free agent in 2012.
-He has also been a member of the Green Bay Packers, Carolina Panthers, and Buffalo Bills.
-Boykin most recently spent parts of two seasons with the Calgary Stampeders of the Canadian Football League (CFL).
+Boykin played college football for the Virginia Tech Hokies.
+He was signed by the Jacksonville Jaguars as an undrafted free agent in 2012.
+He was also a member of the Packers, Carolina Panthers, Buffalo Bills and Calgary Stampeders.

-Early years
+Early life

 Boykin was born in Chattanooga, Tennessee.
 His father died when he was an infant.
-He attended Butler High School in Matthews, North Carolina.
+He attended David W. Butler High School in Matthews, North Carolina.
 As a junior, he had 22 receptions in seven games for 476 yards and three touchdowns.
 Additionally, he served on special teams as both the kickoff and punt returner.

 In his final year at Butler, Boykin had 60 receptions for 1,252 yards and 17 touchdowns.
 He also had 176 yards rushing and eight touchdowns, and continued his special teams roles.
 He was named an all-state selection by the Associated Press.

 Boykin was ranked as a three-star prospect by both Rivals.com and Scout.com.
 He was well recruited coming out of high school, receiving scholarship offers from Virginia Tech, Appalachian State, Illinois, and South Carolina.
 His height was six foot two inches, and his weight was listed as 191 lb.
 He ran the 40-yard dash in 4.5 seconds and had a 3.25 GPA.